In this guide we'll explain everything you need to get ready for our course.

 We use Github to submit our homework and to share code with each other.
 Please make sure that you have created an account and are logged in before you attend your first lesson.

-As part of being a student at CodeYourFuture you should be a part of our Github Team.
+As part of being a trainee at CodeYourFuture you should be a part of our Github Team.

 Please speak to your city coordinator to get invited to your Classes github team or post on Slack.